 Moreover, healthcare providers (including our existing and prospective customers) are facing a nationwide shortage of qualified nurses and other clinical personnel due to long-term trends that were exacerbated by the recent COVID-19 pandemic.
 As competition for these healthcare professionals has intensified, providers are facing increased difficulties attracting and retaining skilled clinical personnel, resulting in increased costs, staffing shortages and other disruptions.
 These challenging labor market conditions in the healthcare industry have been heightened by the increased demand for, and demand upon, nurses and other staff.
 We believe Tablo offers automation and ease-of-use benefits over traditional machines that can enhance our existing and potential customers' ability to support their patient populations despite staffing shortages.
 However, there is a risk that the increased costs and other disruptions caused by the shortage of dialysis nurses, technicians, other staff, and implementation resources could cause existing or prospective customers to delay continued investment in or adoption of new technologies and postpone purchasing decisions.
 For example, during 2022, our existing and potential customers faced increasing staffing shortages and increased labor costs, combined with economic pressures resulting from general economic and financial market conditions, primarily escalating inflation, tightening hospital operating budgets and increased scrutiny of capital purchase decisions, all of which generally have the effect of lengthening the average sales cycle and elongating the timing of installations.
 These factors negatively impacted our customer base on pipeline development and installation schedules, which, in turn, negatively impacted our bookings, delayed our shipments and adversely impacted our revenues for 2022.
-If our customers continue to face prolonged staffing shortages, volatility, uncertainty, rising costs and financial pressures, whether due to the ongoing effects of the pandemic, genera impact our ability to expand existing customer relationships or attract new customers of Tablo, and have a material adverse effect on our bookings, revenues, results of operations, and, ultimately, our future growth and profitability.
+While we have seen stabilization in these challenging hospital staffing dynamics in the first half of 2023 as compared to the prior year, if our customers continue to face prolonged staffing shortages, volatility, uncertainty, rising costs and financial pressures, whether due to general macroeconomic conditions or otherwise, it could ultimately adversely impact our ability to expand existing customer relationships or attract new customers of Tablo, and have a material adverse effect on our bookings, revenues, results of operations, and, ultimately, our future growth and profitability.

 In 2022, we launched a pilot clinical and administrative services program designed to help bridge our healthcare provider customers, particularly those challenged by staffing shortages, as they transition from using an outsourced inpatient dialysis provider to offering on-site inpatient dialysis services on their own.
 In return for a fair market value service fee, we assign members of our own employed nurses on a temporary basis to support participating providers to launch and manage an inpatient dialysis program using Tablo and, as full-time staff is hired, to help train and onboard those nurses.
-This pilot program is in its early stages and may not be successful in achieving the objectives we intend and anticipate and ultimately, it may fail to meet our customers' expectations, any of which could harm our reputation and customer relationships.
+This pilot program is still in its relatively early stages and may not be successful in achieving the objectives we intend and anticipate and ultimately, it may fail to meet our customers' expectations, any of which could harm our reputation and customer relationships.
 In addition, the program may not generate sufficient returns to justify our investment, or may result in unanticipated costs, which could adversely impact our operating margins and results of operations.